linppa/cs5700-network-fundamentals/project 4; reliable transport protocol/README.md

   strategy" section of the assignment description.

-- After completing the basics of the project, I attempted to look at the struct module, however could not quite figure out how to use it.
-I ended up trying to shave off bytes from the packet size by using smaller variable names and attempted to increase the cwnd size up to 10.
+- After completing the basics of the project, I attempted to look at the struct module, to attempts to minimize the byte size of data being sent.
+I also tried to shave off bytes from the packet size by using smaller variable names and attempted to increase the cwnd size up to 10.

+- Since the deadline was extended, I was able to play with zlib and base64 with the struct module to encode and decode the packet to even further minimize the byte size of the packet.
+It was a good learning experience to play around with these modules, but I'm not sure if I fully implemented it correctly.

 ## Challenges: